-• Taxation of stored energy (V2X) describes whether there is a double taxation for electricity.
-Double taxation and double payment of further fees and levies reduce the economic attractiveness of bidirectional charging services to the grid.
+• Taxation of stored energy (V2X) describes whether there is a double taxation for electricity that is provided back to the grid.
+Double taxation and double payments of further fees and levies reduce the economic attractiveness of bidirectional charging services to the grid.